 Notice Regarding College-Level Credit

-BICS operates as an independent 501(c)(3) religious organization with its principal mission to disciple young adults, and the Institute is not accredited or authorized by the Massachusetts Department of Higher Education to award college credit or grant degrees.
-The Institute’s courses and any recognition which BICS students receive upon successful completion of the program should be understood as being non-accredited.
+BICS operates as an independent 501(c)(3) religious organization with its principal mission to disciple young adults, and is not accredited or authorized by the Massachusetts Department of Higher Education to award college credit or grant degrees.
+The Institute’s courses and any recognition which its students receive upon successful completion of the program should be understood as being non-accredited.
 For additional information, please contact our office.

 - Committed to the Bible: We believe that Christian education should proceed from the propositional truths of the Bible.
 Therefore, the Institute aims to integrate learning from a